daved/parth/README.md

 Please review the test cases for working examples.

-### SpanToString (Indexed similarly to slices/arrays)
+### SpanToString

 SpanToString receives two int values representing path segments, and returns the content between those segments, including the first segment, as a string and a nil error.
+If any error is encountered, a zero value string and error are returned.
 The segments can be of negative values, but the first segment must come before the last segment.
 Providing a 0 int for the second int is a special case which indicates the end of the path.

-### SubSpanToString (Indexed similarly to slices/arrays - Starting from key)
+### SubSpanToString

-SubSpanToString receives a key which is used to search for the first matching path segment and an int value representing a second segment by it's distance from the matched segment, and returns the content between those segments as a string and a nil error.
+SubSpanToString receives a key which is used to search for the first matching path segment and an int value representing a second segment by it's distance from the matched segment, then returns the content between those segments as a string and a nil error.
+If any error is encountered, a zero value string and error are returned.
 The int representing a segment can be of negative values.
 Providing a 0 int is a special case which indicates the end of the path.

 ## Documentation